chrisichris/yeb/README.markdown

 The test-module (org.yeb.yebspec) is because of this also the most stable module and I think quite useful.
 You might start with this one and look at the different specs in the src/test/java folder.

+For a description of yebspec (testing) see <http://chrisichris.wordpress.com/2011/04/01/testing-in-yeti-using-yebspec/>

 ## Obtaining

 You can of git clone it and build it with maven.